strarsis/inline-urlescape/README.md

 inline-urlescape
 ================
-URL escapes SVG file strings so it can be used in a data URI.
+URL-escapes SVG file strings so it can be used in a data URI.

 Installation